 The Centre for Sustainable Energy has a helpful advice leaflet on how to insulate your loft.

 There may also be grants available to you to help pay for an installer to insulate your loft for free.
-For further information, call the Energy Saving Advice Service on 0300 123 1234.
+For further information look at the government’s Simple Energy Advice website.

 Another great energy saver is cavity wall insulation.
 It pays back the initial cost in less than three years.
 Again, the Energy Saving Advice Service can provide independent expert advice, can direct you to installers and let you know if you could qualify for grant funding.